ehus33/CheesyExtension/README.md

     - Open your browser and navigate to the extensions page.
     - Enable "Developer mode".
-    - Click on "Load unpacked" and select the `dist` directory in the CheesyExtension project.
+    - Click on "Load unpacked" and select the `dist` directory in the Say Cheese! project.

 3. **Activate the extension:**